neyona/webpack-boilerplate-Fall-2019/README.md

 # wepack-boilerplate-Fall-2019
 A React Webpack to use as a Boilerplate.
 It is from early Fall 2019 for reference and updates.

 This webpack was made using this site https://www.valentinog.com/blog/webpack/ (thank you Valentino Gagliardi) and yarn.
-For Yarn and installation, I used the following commands in the following order:
+The webpack is set up to support HTML, CSS, Images, and routing if needed.
+For Yarn and installation, I used the following commands in this order:

-cd <into the file I want to use>
+cd <into the file where I will place my project>
-mkdir webpack && cd webpack
+mkdir <whatever I decide to call this file> && cd <whatever I decide to call this file>
 yarn init
 yarn add webpack --dev
 yarn add webpack-cli --dev